-Each time you come to BJBE, bring something to donate to the Tzedakah Niche in the Village Center outside of our new sanctuary.
-We are currently collecting underwear, socks, coffee, eyeglasses, hearing aids, cell phones, printer cartridges, batteries, diapers and travel-sized toiletries.
+Each time you come to BJBE, bring something to donate to the Tzedakah Niche in the Village Center outside of our sanctuary.
+We have ongoing collections for eyeglasses, hearing aids, cell phones, batteries, printer cartridges, diapers, underwear, socks, and travel-sized toiletries.

 PADS Homeless Shelter

 824 Waukegan Road, Deerfield, IL

 BJBE provides meals and volunteers to support residents of Lake County who are homeless through PADS, Providing Advocacy, Dignity and Shelter.
 The Deerfield shelter is a joint initiative of houses of worship in our area.
 BJBE provides volunteers from 6:00 p.m. to 7:00 a.m. in addition to dinner, breakfast and a bag lunch for up to 50 guests.
 Volunteers are needed for set up, meal preparation and caring for/assisting our guests.
 PADS is the first point of contact for residents of Lake County who are homeless and often the only hope for someone facing a long night in the cold.
 PADS serves individuals, families with children, the mentally ill, and veterans by providing vital services, such as emergency shelter, permanent supportive housing, street outreach and social services.